piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 barman@backup\$ barman recover \<server_name\> \<backup_id\> /path/to/recover/dir
 ```
 !!!note
-    Running this command as user **barman**, will make it become the database superuser.
+    Running this command as user **barman** will make it become the database superuser.

 ## Requirements